 The human brain is an expert pattern-recognition engine.
 When we look at the image in Figure 13, our pattern-recognition circuits immediately perceive the 'white square' which appears to obscure parts of the four black circles.
 Our emotional brain is similarly expert at recognizing patterns.
 In the discussion of the emotion of feeling ashamed above, we said that as we experience Shame-Humiliation affect later in life, our memories identify all previous examples of having this affect triggered, and that it is this flood of affect-laden scenes that come to mind that makes feeling ashamed so increasingly painful.
-If someone is hurtful today it will call up previous occasions in which you have been hurt.
 Our emotional brains are expert in drawing on previous similar emotional scenes in order to interpret what is being perceived in the present.